CGR Profile and Team

 Saroop Ijaz

 Saroop Ijaz is a lawyer and a Senior Counsel for Asia, Human Rights Watch (HRW).
 He is also a member of the Human Rights Commission of Pakistan (HRCP).
-He has been appointed as amicus curiae in many significant constitutional cases such as the YouTube ban, Christian divorce act, and the challenge to the local government act 2013 amongst others.
+He has been appointed as amicus curiae in many significant constitutional cases such as the YouTube ban, Christian divorce act and the challenge to the local government act 2013 amongst others.
 He has formerly been the Chairperson of the Lahore High Court Bar Committee on International Human Rights.
 He has been a consultant and an advisor for the European Union, British Council, International Commission for Jurists, and various other organizations.
+He is also a member of the adjunct faculty at Lahore University of Management Sciences (LUMS).
+He has been a regular opinion writer and columnist at Pakistan’s two most influential English Language dailies – the Express Tribune and Dawn for over a decade and continues to contribute to notable local and international publications.

 Hassan Sardar